kernelmachine/kernelmachine.github.io/_pages/main.md

 permalink: /
 ---

-I'm a 2nd year PhD student in Computer Science at the [University of Washington](https://www.cs.washington.edu/), and a visiting researcher at [Facebook AI Research](https://ai.facebook.com/).
+I'm a 2nd year PhD candidate in Computer Science at the [University of Washington](https://www.cs.washington.edu/), and a visiting researcher at [Facebook AI Research](https://ai.facebook.com/).
 I'm advised by [Noah Smith](https://nasmith.github.io/) and [Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz).

 I was previously a Predoctoral Young Investigator at [AI2](http://allenai.org), and a data scientist and software engineer in startups in Boston and Seattle.
 And in another world, I did research in [neuroscience](#neuroscience)!